 This information should be recorded in the individual's GP record.
-Where vaccine is administered outside the GP setting appropriate health records should be kept and the individual's GP informed.
+Where vaccine is administered outside the GP setting, appropriate health records should be kept and the individual's GP informed.

-The local Child Health Information Systems team (Child Health Records Department) must be notified using the appropriate documentation/pathway as required by any local or contractual arrangement.
+The local Child Health Information Systems (CHIS) team must be notified using the appropriate documentation or pathway as required by any local or contractual arrangement.